 - shredded raw cheese or pepper jack cheese

 - onions, chopped

 - sour cream

-Top each bowl with favorite toppings.
+- Top each bowl with your favorite toppings.
 Serve with Baked Coconut Oil Corn Tortilla Chips and a slice of lime.

 This recipe is linked to Pennywise Platter Thursday, Simple Lives Thursday, Gluten Free Fridays, Fill Those Jars Friday, Fight Back Friday, Freaky Fridays, Slightly Indulgent Tuesday, Fat Tuesday, Allergy Free Wednesday,